NirdAves/addpipe/README.md

  ### Second -- replace current keycode 94 assignment with backslash and bar
      $ sed 's%keycode  94 = less greater less greater bar brokenbar bar%keycode  94 = backslash bar backslash bar%g' .Xmodmap > .XmodmapChanged
-Note: Keycode 94 is set to the backslash bar key on the Librem v4; however, that key may have a differnt keycode on other divices.
-Use xev to determine the actual keycode number of the key you wish to modify.
+Note: Keycode 94 is set to the backslash bar key on the Librem v4; however, that key may have a different keycode on other devices.
+Use xev command in the terminal and then press the backlash bar key to determine the actual keycode number of the key you wish to modify.

  ### Third -- apply the modified keycode assignment to the OS
      $ xmodmap .XmodmapChanged
 Note: This remapped keyboard will be persistent, but will be need to be repeated every time an OS in installed, including virtual machines.<br>
 Also, this remap is unlikely to disrupt non-Purism keyboards because bar and backslash is typically assigned to keycode 51, which is unmodified by this script.<br>
- ### Finally, the remap can be revereted to the previous map with the following command:
+ ### Finally, the remap can be reverted to the previous map with the following command:
      $ xmodmap .Xmodmap
-Note: This original .Xmodmap file will be overitten if the script is run a second time.
+Note: This original .Xmodmap file will be overwitten if the script is run a second time.